• Home |

 Why We Chose It

-CCI is a trusted brand in the rimfire cartridge space, and they make reliable ammo that feeds well into most firearms.
+CCI is a trusted brand in the rimfire cartridge space, and makes reliable ammo that feeds well in most firearms.

-CCI is proud of its ammo, and that's also reflected in the price.
-Although rimfire ammo is relatively cheap, these rounds are on the higher end of 17 HMR ammunition.
+CCI is proud of their ammo.
+That's reflected by their prices for it.
+Although rimfire ammo is relatively cheap, these rounds are on the higher end of the spectrum as far as 17 HMR ammunition is concerned.

 Honorable Mention

-Due to the lighter 17gr bullet, the muzzle velocity of these rounds is clocked at 2,650 fps, much faster than the 20gr FMJ from CCI.
+Due to its lighter 17 grain bullet, this round's muzzle velocity clocks in at 2,650 fps: much faster than CCI's 20gr FMJ.

-These are also excellent rounds for varmint hunting thanks to the polymer-tipped hollow point, so if you plan to go plinking and hunt varmints, you can easily accomplish both when using these rounds.
+These are excellent rounds for varmint hunting thanks to their V-MAX bullets.
+If you plan to go plinking and hunt varmints, you can easily accomplish both with these rounds.

-I believe there are three main factors that we all should consider when choosing the best ammo.
-They are the budget, firearm, and situation you plan to use the gun.
+There are three main factors to consider when choosing the best ammo: budget, firearm, and situation you plan to use the gun in.

 Budget

-However, it's easy to burn through several hundred rounds at the range, especially shooting a semi-auto rifle, and those rounds begin to add up at nearly $0.50 apiece quickly.
+Yet it's still easy to burn through several hundred rounds at the range, especially when you're firing a semi-automatic.
+At around $0.50 apiece, those rounds add up quickly.

 Gun

-As you try different brands of ammo, you'll notice that your firearm cycles and shoots specific brands and bullets.
-Pay attention to which ones your gun prefers and stick with those for the best results.
+As you try different brands of ammo, you'll notice that your firearm operates better with certain brands and bullets.
+Pay attention to which ones your gun prefers, and stick with them for the best results.

 Situation

 How well your ammo performs also depends on the situations in which you use it.
-For example, rarely are the best hunting ammo and the best target shooting ammo the same because the manufacturers have two different goals in mind when they make each type.
+For example, rarely are the best hunting ammo and the best target shooting ammo the same.
+Manufacturers have different goals in mind when they make either type.

 How to Save Money on 17 HMR Ammo

-As ammo prices continue to increase, we, as shooters, are forced to devise ways to save money on ammo.
+As ammo prices continue rising, we as shooters are forced to devise ways to save money on ammo.

 Buy Bulk Ammo